ramrom/rams_dot_files/cheatsheets/shell_cheatsheet.md

 &&  # "and" like using "||"
 [ -n $(echo $1 | grep -E "^\d*$") ] && echo hi # if $1's value is all digits then echo hi

-true || echo foo && echo bar   # this will print dude true || { echo foo && echo bar; }   # this wont print anything, braces make the two staements one
+true || echo foo && echo bar   # this will print bar true || { echo foo && echo bar; }   # this wont print anything, braces make the two staements one